isc-projects/kea/doc/sphinx/arm/ddns.rst

 TSIG Key List
 -------------

-A DDNS protocol exchange can be conducted with or without TSIG (defined in `RFC 2845 <https://tools.ietf.org/html/rfc2845>`__).
+A DDNS protocol exchange can be conducted with or without a transaction signature, or TSIG (defined in `RFC 2845 <https://tools.ietf.org/html/rfc2845>`__).
 This configuration section allows the administrator to define the set of TSIG keys that may be used in such exchanges.

-To use TSIG when updating entries in a DNS domain, a key must be defined in the TSIG Key list and referenced by name in that domain's configuration entry.
+To use TSIG when updating entries in a DNS domain, a key must be defined in the TSIG key list and referenced by name in that domain's configuration entry.
 When D2 matches a change request to a domain, it checks whether the domain has a TSIG key associated with it.
 If so, D2 uses that key to sign DNS update messages sent to and verify responses received from the domain's DNS server(s).
-For each TSIG key required by the DNS servers that D2 will be working with, there must be a corresponding TSIG key in the TSIG Key list.
+For each TSIG key required by the DNS servers that D2 is working with, there must be a corresponding TSIG key in the TSIG key list.

-As one might gather from the name, the tsig-key section of the D2 configuration lists the TSIG keys.
+As one might gather from the name, the ``tsig-key`` section of the D2 configuration lists the TSIG keys.
 Each entry describes a TSIG key used by one or more DNS servers to authenticate requests and sign responses.
 Every entry in the list has three parameters: